-As a two-carrier eNB, the Nova430i hardware unit contains two separate eNBs inside one shell.
+As a two-carrier eNB, the Nova436Q hardware unit contains two separate eNBs inside one shell.
 Having two carriers provides versatile options in how you operate the eNB.
 The available operating modes are described in the next section, Features.

-The Nova430i's primary cell (Pcell) is referred to as Cell 1.
+The 436Q's primary cell (Pcell) is referred to as Cell 1.
 The secondary cell (Scell) is referred to as Cell 2.
+The 436Q has four antenna ports and supports either one 4-port or two 2-port Radio Frequency (RF) antenna installations.
 Each eNB comes pre-configured to simplify the installation.
 Baicells provides operators with local and Web-based Graphical User Interface (GUI) software applications to configure and manage individual eNBs and Customer Premise Equipment (CPE).

 Additionally, Baicells offers a centralized Software-as-a-Service (SaaS) solution called CloudCore.
-CloudCore includes all of the essential LTE Evolved Packet Core (EPC) network functions, an Operations Management Console (OMC) for managing multiple sites across the network, and a Business and Operation Support System (BOSS) for subscriber management.
+CloudCore includes all of the key LTE Evolved Packet Core (EPC) network functions, an Operations Management Console (OMC) for managing multiple sites across the network, and a Business and Operation Support System (BOSS) for subscriber management.

-In this document, you will find a general description, guidelines, and procedures for installing, entering basic configuration information, and verifying the operational status of the Nova430i eNB.
+In this document you will find a general description, guidelines, and procedures for installing, entering basic configuration information, and verifying the operational status of the Nova436Q eNB.
+To view a video demonstration of the installation process for the Nova436Q, click here.